nyrLang/nyrLang/README.md

 ### Flags
 - `-f [Path].nyr`, `--file [Path].nyr` reads from file
 - `-i (true|false)`, `--interpret (true|false)` wether to interpret the input (`true`, `false`)
+	- Note: Many statements/operations are not yet supported, and will raise a `RuntimeError` if one is encountered
 - `-o (true|false)`, `--output (true|false)` wether to dump the generated AST into an `ast.json` file (located at `./Nyr/ast.json`)

 - - -